UKCloud/documentation/articles/other/other-how-delete-sso-user.md

     For convenience, the token is saved to the `token` variable in your current shell session.
 Use this variable in the `Authorization: Bearer` header for all further calls to the IDAM API.

-2. List users and note the ID of the user you want to delete:
+2. List users and note the ID of the user you want to remove:

     ``` bash
     curl -s -H "Authorization: Bearer $token" https://idam.ukcloud.com/v1/users | jq -r '.[] | .id + " " + .username'